bryangalani/Unity_TetrisInventory/README.md

 * TetrisItemSlot (Most Important)
   * Responsible for each slot that contains the item (item slot by itself), contains the drag actions, rescale slot size based on itemSize (X, Y), drop items.
-   * Be sure to change the size parameter to your own cell size.
+   * Be sure to change the size parameter to your cell size.

 * TetrisSlot (Most Important)
   * Responsible for the invisible Tetris grid, controls where have an item, free spaces, undesired positions, and others.